manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 My current conclusion, though preliminary in this rapidly evolving field, is that not only can seasoned developers benefit from this technology — they are actually in the optimal position to harness its power.

-**Here's the fascinating part: The very experience and accumulated know-how in software engineering and project management — which might seem obsolete in the age of AI — are precisely what enable the most effective use of these tools.**
+**Here's the important part: The very experience and accumulated know-how in software engineering and project management — which might seem obsolete in the age of AI — are precisely what enable the most effective use of these tools.**

-# The AI Assistant: A Senior Coder, Junior Colleague

-While I haven't found the perfect metaphor for these LLM-based programming agents in an AI-assisted coding setup, I currently think of them as "an absolute senior when it comes to programming knowledge, but an absolute junior when it comes to architectural oversight *in your specific context*."
+That's because while I haven't found the perfect metaphor for these LLM-based programming agents in an AI-assisted coding setup, I currently think of them as "an absolute senior when it comes to programming knowledge, but an absolute junior when it comes to architectural oversight *in your specific context*."

 This means that **it takes some strategic effort to make them save you a tremendous amount of work**.

 And who better to invest that effort in the right way than a senior software engineer?

-As we'll see, while we're dealing with cutting-edge technology, it's the time-tested, traditional practices and tools that enable us to wield this new capability most effectively.
+As we'll see, while we're dealing with this new, cutting-edge technology, it is the time-tested, traditional practices and tools that enable us to wield this new capability most effectively.

-# Key Areas of Expertise
+# Three important measures for a successful AI coding session

-I've identified three critical areas of expertise needed when working with AI-assisted coding:
+I've identified three critical measures needed when working with AI-assisted coding:

 - **Well-structured Requirements**
 - **Tool-based Guard Rails**